raphaelbarbosaqwerty/BookStudy/README.md

 # BookStudy
-This repo have the objectie to select the best books i have read to learn fast and my favorites, i'll make some reviews too about these books here.
-I'll put more here, just to recommend this section.
-If you have a good one, make a request!
+This repository have the objective to select the bests books i have read to learn fast and furious, my favorites too.
+I'll make reviews on folders about each one.
+To help the community infoSec and Devs.

 **English:**
 - CleanCode - **Best book to understand how you can clean your code!**